EKEC 261 / EU Regulation

 Check My Emirates Claim

-Free check · 2–6 years (varies by departure country) · 6 years (UK routes) time limit · No fee unless you win
+Free eligibility check · 2–6 years (varies by departure country) · 6 years (UK routes) time limit · Fee disclosed before signature

 01We Know Emirates

-Emirates operates 250+ aircraft (all wide-body) from its Dubai hub, serving 150+ destinations.
-The airline has a premium positioning and carries 50+ million passengers annually.
-Emirates' on-time performance averages 78–82%, with delays concentrated on European routes during peak periods.
+Emirates operates a fleet of aircraft (all wide-body) from its Dubai hub, serving destinations worldwide.
+The airline has a premium positioning and carries many passengers annually.
+Emirates' on-time performance varies seasonally, with delays concentrated on European routes during peak periods.
 Dubai's geographic position makes it a major connecting hub between Europe and Asia/Australia.

 Our Success Rate